Stabilized Sparse Scaling Algorithms for Entropy Regularized Transport Problems: Analogy between Sinkhorn and Auction Algorithm

 The main loop of the auction algorithm is divided into two parts: During the bidding phase, elements of $X$ that are unassigned determine their locally most attractive counterpart in $Y$ (taking into account the current dual variables) and submit a bid for them.
 During the assignment phase, all elements of $Y$ that received at least one bid, pick the most attractive one and change the current assignment accordingly.
 A formal description is given in the following.

-\begin{remark} In the above algorithm, line \ref{alg:Auction:Alpha} is usually replaced by $\alpha(x) \gets \min_{y' \in Y \setminus \{y\}} [ c(x,y')-\beta(y')]$, which in practice may reduce the number of iterations.
+\begin{algorithmthm}[Auction Algorithm] \end{algorithmthm} \begin{remark} In the above algorithm, line \ref{alg:Auction:Alpha} is usually replaced by $\alpha(x) \gets \min_{y' \in Y \setminus \{y\}} [ c(x,y')-\beta(y')]$, which in practice may reduce the number of iterations.
 It does not affect the following worst-case analysis however, therefore we keep the simpler version. \end{remark}